Pyrota fasciata

 Pyrota fasciata is a species of blister beetle in the family Meloidae.
 It is found in Central America and North America.

 It measures between 10 and 21 mm, although most specimens have a length below 15 mm.
-It is identifiable thanks to its uniform background shell color, which differs from other species such as the Pyrota punctata, which has a 2-toned shell background.
+It is identifiable thanks to its uniform background shell color, which differs from other species such as Pyrota punctata, which has a 2-toned shell background.